Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Proof of Proposition : Consistency of the estimator

-We specify the transfer functions $\omega_j(\vartheta)$ of the bandpass filters in Eq.~(\ref{vjI}) as follows.
-First, we let the number of the filters, $J$, be equal to $K+1$.
-Second, we define the function $\Omega: \R \to \R$ is a positive even function that is monotonic on $\R_+$, vanishes at infinity, and satisfies for some $\beta>0$
+We specify the transfer functions $\omega_j(\vartheta,T)$ of the bandpass filters in Eq.~(\ref{vjI}) as follows.
+First, we let the number of the filters, $J$, be equal to $M+1$, where $M$ is the bandwidth of the local spectrum, see Definition \ref{def_smoo}.
+Second, we define the function $\Omega: \R \to \R$ as a positive even function that is monotonic on $\R_+$, vanishes at infinity, and satisfies for some $\beta>0$

 as $t\to 0$.
 Third, we define

 and let